HTTPJXRDN/FH6-Auction-House-Sniper/README.md

 - Fullscreen
 - Focused on FH6 window while running
 - Wired ethernet connection
-- Disable moving background (display settings)
+- Disable moving background (in-game display settings)
-- Use Festival Site, not your house
+- Use the Festival Site, not your home or estate

 ---